Canonical correlation analysis of stochastic trends via functional approximation: Introduction

+The analysis can be coherently applied to subsets or aggregations of variables.
+This fact rests on the property, called \emph{dimensional coherence}, that linear combinations of the observables $X_t$ also admit a common trends representation with a number of stochastic trends that is at most equal to the one of the original system.

-The proposed approach is based on the empirical canonical correlations between the $p\times 1$ vector of observables $X_t$ and a $K\times 1$ vector of deterministic variables $d_t$, constructed as the first $K$ elements of an orthonormal $L^2[0,1]$ basis discretized over the equispaced grid $1/T,2/T,\dots,1$.
+The proposed approach is based on the empirical canonical correlations between the $p$ observed variables $\{X_t\}_{t=1}^T$ and $K$ deterministic variables $\{d_t\}_{t=1}^T$, constructed as the first $K$ elements of an orthonormal $L^2[0,1]$ basis discretized over the equispaced grid $1/T,2/T,\dots,1$.
 In the asymptotic analysis, the cross-sectional dimension $p$ is kept fixed while $T$ and $K$ diverge sequentially, $K$ after $T$, denoted by $(T,K)_{seq}\toinf$.
-Monte Carlo simulations provide evidence of reliable performance uniformly in $s$ in systems of dimension $p=10,20,50,100,200,300$ and an empirical analysis of 20 U.S. exchange rates illustrates the methods.

-The present approach can be coherently applied to subsets or aggregations of variables.
-This fact rests on the property, called \emph{dimensional coherence}, that linear combinations of the observables $X_t$ also admit a common trends representation with a number of stochastic trends that is at most equal to that in the original system.

-The techniques in the present paper build on the results in \citet{Phi:98,Phi:05,Phi:14}, where functional approximations with an increasing number $K$ of $L^2[0,1]$ basis elements are used, respectively, for understanding regressions between $I(1)$ and deterministic variables, for the heteroskedasticity and autocorrelation-consistent (HAC) estimation of long-run variance (LRV) matrices and for efficient instrumental-variables (IV) estimation of cointegrating vectors.
+The techniques in the present paper build on the results in \citet{Phi:98,Phi:05,Phi:14}, where functional approximations with an increasing number $K$ of $L^2[0,1]$ basis elements are used, respectively, for understanding regressions between $I(1)$ and deterministic variables, for the heteroskedasticity and autocorrelation-consistent estimation of long-run variance (LRV) matrices and for efficient instrumental-variables (IV) estimation of cointegrating vectors.

 Related approaches based on a fixed number $K$ of cosine functions are presented in \citet{Bie:97} and in \citet{MW:08,MW:17,MW:18}, who respectively estimate the number of stochastic trends and the cointegrating relations using an IV approach, and analyze long-run variability and covariability of filtered time series.